 Now, remember, we are discussing the use of the pronoun “my” by a separated or divorced parent in relation to the other parent when referring to the child(ren) they have in common.
 In other words, context is key.
 The word “my” is defined as “belonging to or associated with the speaker.”

 As Pally explains, it is no accident that the parent refers to the children in such a manner in that context.
 This is not about grammar or semantics; rather, it’s about mindset.
 When parents are fighting over the custody of their children in court, it’s not uncommon for judges to correct them when they use the pronoun “my” in such a context.
-In fact, a parent can anger and bias the judge against them by repeatedly referring to the children in such a manner.

 If you have time one day for a field trip, consider spending a couple of hours in a family courtroom.
 Observe how one or both parents refer to the children they have in common.
 If they are represented by lawyers or were otherwise coached in advance, it’s possible that a parent who would otherwise have referred to the children with the pronoun “my”, will instead use the pronoun “our.”
 Even so, when referring to the child(ren) and irrespective of the circumstances, does it appear as though the parent feels the children belong more to them than to the other parent?
 Do you get the sense that they will always view the other parent as a “lesser parent” for one reason or another, assuming they even view them as a parent at all?